gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 Some key differences between the C toolchain @CDoc and the Java toolchain are:
-(i) the use of aspects for partitioning rather than physically dividing and modifying the application source code; (ii) use of reflection in the serialization and marshalling; (iii) lack of a multi-target binary generation (MBIG) layer, as the Java VM supports a write-once run anywhere paradigm; and (iv) autogeneration of HAL interface code as part of the aspects rather than the use of a separate XDCOMMS API library.
+(i) the use of aspects for partitioning rather than physically dividing and modifying the application source code; (ii) the use of reflection in the serialization and marshaling; (iii) lack of a multi-target binary generation (MBIG) layer, as the Java VM supports a write-once run anywhere paradigm; and (iv) autogeneration of HAL interface code as part of the aspects rather than the use of a separate XDCOMMS API library.